bestwnh/IGLDropDownMenu/README.md

 - target platform: >=iOS 6.0 (I never test the version below 6.0, maybe you can make some try and tell me.)
 - ARC

-## TODO

-1. make `IGLDropDownItem` more customizable
-2. ~~add the spring animation for iOS 7 or higher version~~
-3. add more animation effect for the menu
-4. just contact me and tell me more

 ## Thanks